April 23, 2024

 If we travel to South Africa we may be unlucky enough to encounter a similarly deadly tree.
 The umdhlebe is a shrub or small tree that not only has deadly sap, but can exhale poisonous vapors from the ground around its roots.
 What’s more, it can lure animals and people to it in order to kill them!
 The umdhlebe’s poison is used by witches, and anyone cultivating it is surely as evil as the tree itself.
 However, the fallen fruit of the tree, which looks like a long, black and red pod, can be an antidote to the poison.
 If you want to harvest the fruit, you must first sacrifice a goat or sheep to the demon of the tree, and only approach from the windward side.
 (Ditto the parentheses above about being based on a real species.)

 For our third tree of the day we’re back to Neverbelieve Island.
 Umbrella Palms grow on rocky outcrops along the shore, where they must produce their own rain to keep their roots moist during dry spells.
 When seasonal rains come, Umbrella Palms close up their umbrellas so as not to block any of the water.
-Clipper crabs are know to cut through Umbrella Palm trunks with a nip of the claws, and a cut tree immediately floats away into the sky.
+Clipper crabs are known to cut through Umbrella Palm trunks with a nip of the claws, and a cut tree immediately floats away into the sky.
 I’m not sure why the crabs nip the umbrella trees, but presumably this is how the species can spread to new islands.

 The moral of the upas and the umdhlebe is that when you encounter a being that toxic, it’s best just to stay as far away as possible - as much as 15 miles away!
 On the other hand, if you’ve discovered an antidote, please do share.
 Gardening tip of the day: consider keeping goats with your poisonous trees.
 But not if you actually like goats.
 (Remember the moral at M about not sacrificing animals…)